ga-dc/wdi5/w08/d02b_ajax/lesson_plan.md

 ## ENTER `$.ajax` (30 m) I do
 The jquery library gives us access to this awesome thing called asynchronous json and xml(AJAX)
+- with AJAX we can do HTTP requests:
+  - get
+  - post
+  - delete
+  - put

 Go ahead and go to the starter code located in the milk and cookies repo(w08/d02_ajax/exercises/ajax_weather_underground)